 As a Traveler

-Choose homestays over hotels: Your accommodation choice creates 6x more jobs
+Choose homestays over hotels because your accommodation choice creates 6x more jobs.

-Book directly when possible: Eliminates platform commission, maximum money to hosts
+Book directly when possible to eliminate platform commissions and maximize money to hosts.

-Stay longer in one place: Builds deeper community relationships
+Stay longer in one place to build deeper community relationships.

-Participate in local activities: Cooking classes, farm work, craft workshops generate additional income
+Participate in local activities such as cooking classes, farm work, and craft workshops to generate additional income for families.

-Share your experience: Reviews and social media exposure help homestays compete
+Share your experience through reviews and social media to help homestays compete with established hotels.

 As an Investor or Donor

-Fund digital infrastructure: Booking platforms and digital literacy programs scale at low cost
+Fund digital infrastructure including booking platforms and digital literacy programs that scale at low cost.

-Finance quality improvements: $500-2,000 per homestay enables basic improvements
+Finance quality improvements where $500-2,000 per homestay enables basic improvements.

-Support homestay associations: Collective marketing reaches tourists individual families cannot
+Support homestay associations that provide collective marketing to reach tourists individual families cannot.

 As a Policy Maker

-Simplify homestay registration: Reduce bureaucracy for rural operators
+Simplify homestay registration by reducing bureaucracy for rural operators.

-Provide micro-finance access: Low-interest loans for homestay improvements
+Provide micro-finance access through low-interest loans for homestay improvements.

-Market Nepal as homestay capital: National tourism branding around community tourism
+Market Nepal as the homestay capital through national tourism branding around community tourism.

 Bridging the Digital Gap